 Handicapped Accessibility Policy

 Trinity College of Nursing & Health Sciences is accessible to physically challenged individuals.
 Special facilities such as handicapped restrooms and parking are available to make College activities accessible.
-See Disability Services
+See Accessibility/Disability Services for more information.

 The Student Services Department produces two types of newsletters: